 Yet another way to block removable storage execute access is using the tool Ariad by Didier Stevens – http://blog.didierstevens.com/programs/ariad/

-As already mentioned, only admins will be able to run installations with the rules above.
-Another consequence is that some software, which loads and runs executable code to/from temporary locations, will also fail to run.
-You will have to make the decision which is more important: having this software, finding other options or enabling exceptions in order to run the software.
+As already mentioned, only admins will run installations with the rules above.
+Another consequence is that some software, which loads and runs executable code to/from temporary locations, will fail to run.
+You will have to make the decision which is more important: having this software, finding other options, or enabling exceptions in order to run the software.

 Moving users with this software to groups with other rules applied (specific rules disabled, all the rest – still on) might work.

-Once again: application blacklisting is only recommended for non-critical environments, when you have very good control over the web traffic (web site whitelisting) and over your firewall, utilizing a next generation firewall technology with IDS/IPS turned on, protocol whitelisting and so on.
+Once again: application blacklisting is only recommended for non-critical environments when you have excellent control over the web traffic (website whitelisting) and over your firewall, utilizing a next-generation firewall technology with IDS/IPS turned on protocol whitelisting, and so on.

 In other words: use with extreme caution, use only if you want your security to be slightly better than no execution prevention at all.

-One more thing which will be a beneficial read for you before starting with Application Whitelisting is to read the US DoD / NSA leaflets on the topic (just 2 pages each): https://www.nsa.gov/ia/_files/factsheets/i43v_slick_sheets/slicksheet_applicationwhitelisting_standard.pdf and https://www.nsa.gov/ia/_files/factsheets/Application_Whitelisting_Trifold_Jan_2013.pdf .
-The same can be provided to your team / manager / executives for their understanding before any further discussions arise (the logos on the paper weigh more than the paper itself).
+One more thing that will be beneficial for you before starting with Application Whitelisting is to read the U.S. DoD / NSA leaflets on the topic (just 2 pages each): https://www.nsa.gov/ia/_files/factsheets/i43v_slick_sheets/slicksheet_applicationwhitelisting_standard.pdf and https://www.nsa.gov/ia/_files/factsheets/Application_Whitelisting_Trifold_Jan_2013.pdf.
+The same can be provided to your team/manager/executives for their understanding before any further discussions arise (the logos on the paper weigh more than the paper itself).

 AppLocker Whitelisting Limitations

-Please keep in mind that AppLocker only prevents execution of binaries and scripts from storage media.
-It does not prevent direct exploitation where code is loaded and executed only in memory – for that you will need to have other controls, limiting the amount of foreign code which can touch your internet-facing applications (such as browsers).
-Most state-sponsored exploits in 2015 and onwards operate in memory only – you will have to think about mitigations such as web site whitelisting, java applet whitelisting, disabling flash completely, browser sandboxing and others, to mitigate state-sponsored malware.
+Please keep in mind that AppLocker only prevents the execution of binaries and scripts from storage media.
+It does not prevent direct exploitation where code is loaded and executed only in memory – for that, you will need to have other controls, limiting the amount of foreign code which can touch your internet-facing applications (such as browsers).
+Most state-sponsored exploits in 2015 and onwards operate in memory only – you will have to think about mitigations such as website whitelisting, java applet whitelisting, disabling Flash completely, browser sandboxing, and others mitigate state-sponsored malware.

 Mitigation for common attacks against AppLocker: